diffra/Raspi-Backup/README.md

     # m h  dom mon dow   command
     00 03 * * 1 /path/to/backup.sh

-Then set the backup location at the top of the script, and it will run early monday morning.
+Then set the backup location at the top of the script, and it will run early monday morning, emailing you a report.

 Make sure to update the list of services to be stopped to include anything you're running that may write to the SD card.